da-luce/ece4760_final_project/webpage/index.md

 ![Diagram of SPAD](SPAD_Diagram.png)

-The VL53L4CX Time-of-Flight Sensor houses an array of SPADS, utilizing their photodetecting abilities to extract measurements of surrounding terrain.
+The VL53L4CX Time-of-Flight Sensor houses an array of SPADS, utilizing their photodetector abilities to extract measurements of surrounding terrain.

 Thus, despite challenges, a number of relevant physical factors highlight how ToF sensors can effectively scan terrain in scientific applications, providing inspiration and a rationale for the PicoScope Project.